Emotional detachment: Causes

 Emotional detachment and/or emotional blunting have multiple causes, as the cause can vary from person to person.
 Emotional detachment or emotional blunting often arises due to adverse childhood experiences, for example physical, sexual or emotional abuse.
 Emotional detachment is a maladaptive coping mechanism for trauma, especially in young children who have not developed coping mechanisms.
 Emotional detachments can also be due to psychological trauma in adulthood, like abuse, or traumatic experiences like war, automobile accidents etc.

 Emotional blunting is often caused by antidepressants, in particular selective serotonin reuptake inhibitors (SSRIs) used in MDD and often as an add-on treatment in other psychiatric disorders.
 Individuals with MDD usually experience emotional blunting as well.
 Emotional blunting is a symptom of MDD, as depression is negatively correlated with emotional (both positive and negative) experiences.

 Schizophrenia often occurs with negative symptoms, extrapyramidal signs (EPS), and depression.
 The latter overlaps with emotional blunting and is shown to be a core part of the present effects.
 Schizophrenia in general causes abnormalities in emotional understanding of individuals, all of which are clinically considered as an emotional blunting symptom.
 Individuals with schizophrenia show less emotional experiences, display less emotional expressions, and fail to recognize the emotional experiences and/or expressions of other individuals.

 The changes in fronto-limbic activity in conjunction with depression succeeding a left hemisphere basal ganglia stroke (LBG stroke) may contribute to emotional blunting.
 LBG strokes are associated with depression and often caused by disorders of the basal ganglia (BG).
 Such disorders alter the emotional perception and experiences of the patient.

 In many cases people with eating disorders (ED) show signs of emotional detachment.
 This is because many of the circumstances that often lead to an ED are the same as the circumstances that lead to emotional detachment.
 For example, people with ED often have experienced childhood abuse.
 Eating disorders on their own are a maladaptive coping mechanism and to cope with the effects of an eating disorder, people may turn to emotional detachment.

 Bereavement or losing a loved one can also be causes of emotional detachment.

-Unfortunately, the prevalence of emotional blunting is not fully known.
+The prevalence of emotional blunting is not fully known.